ssirin/EM_Exchange_Rate/TVGC_Code/TVGC_readme.txt

-This file includes stata code and analysisi results.
+This file includes Stata code and analysis results.
+Stata code also creates graphs for TVGC.